fkirchhoff/advent-of-code-2023/README.md

 # Day 1

-I first took the approach of just removing all non digits from the string which worked well for part 1.
-For part 2 I 1st replaced all instances of the digit words with its digit equivalent, and then apply the part 1 solution.
-That didn't work input lines like "eightwo" which resulted in "8wo" instead of the desired "82".
-I then switched to scanning the line character by character looking for digits and/or words.
+Initially, my strategy involved stripping all non-digits from the string, and this method proved effective for solving part 1 of the problem.
+However, when tackling part 2, I initially attempted to replace all occurrences of digit words with their numeric equivalents before applying the part 1 solution.
+This approach encountered challenges with input lines containing combinations like "eightwo," resulting in "8wo" rather than the intended "82."
+Then I modified my approach to scan the line character by character, identifying both digits and words.